 Of all the Hawaiian volcanoes, only Kilauea and Mauna Loa have erupted in the last 200 years, most recently in 2022.
 Kilauea erupted continuously for more than thirty-five years between January 1983 and August 2018.
 Most of the flows from the Kilauea eruption have been in a southerly direction from the Pu'u 'Ō'ō spatter cone on Kilauea's summit.
 Can you walk to the lava flow?
 Can you watch lava flowing into the ocean?

 Your opportunity to view Kilauea's lava flow is inconsistent at best.
 For years you could almost always count on being able to watch molten lava ooze straight into the ocean.
-Then it all stopped abruptly in March 2011 when the floor of the Pu‘u ‘O‘o crater collapsed and redirected the flow.
+The ocean entry stopped abruptly in March 2011 when the floor of the Pu‘u ‘O‘o crater collapsed and redirected the flow.
 Since that time lava flow has been unpredictable.
-This Big Island volcano can be very tempermental!

 Beginning in July, 2016, Kilauea's lava flow once again began entering the ocean at Kamokuna, creating quite a show.
 Of course, things can change at a moment's notice with an active volcano in Hawaii, depending on the whims of Pele, goddess of fire and Hawaiian volcanoes.
 This Big Island volcano can be very temperamental!

 Today's most current information on the Kilauea eruption can be found on the National Park Service website.
 If you are hoping to see actual lava flow during your Hawaii vacation, be sure to check here for updates.